 17 October–2 November 2017

 This Upper Guinea rainforest and savannah special tour will take us to the rarely-visited and unspoilt Ankasa rainforest, the only site in Ghana for White-breasted Guineafowl.
-We will also visit the world-famous Kakum National Park with its canopy walkway, Mole National Park with its African Savannah Elephants, the Atewa Range for Blue-headed Bee-eater and, a highlight of the tour, a White-necked Rockfowl (Yellow-headed Picathartes) nesting site.
+We will also visit the world-famous Kakum National Park with its canopy walkway, Mole National Park with its Savannah Elephants, the Atewa Range for Blue-headed Bee-eater and, a highlight of the tour, a White-necked Rockfowl (Yellow-headed Picathartes) nesting site.

 Day 1 Flight from London to Accra where our local guide will meet us.
 We will then transfer to a comfortable hotel for an overnight stay.